Thinking about going Independent?

 This is perhaps the most rewarding part of being an Independent Contract Therapist.
 According to a recent study, more than half of Americans want to “Be Their Own Boss”.
 This doesn’t have to mean a brick and mortar practice and starting an expensive business but can simply mean making the choice to work as an Independent Contract Therapist.
 By definition, legally and in practice, this puts you in charge.

-ITA offers CEU accredited learning with membership that includes our Signature Course, "How to Be Your Own Boss".
+If you're ready to get started, start with our Signature Course, "How to Be Your Own Boss", included free with membership.
 With this course, you will learn:

 The Benefits of IC Work